The central limit theorem for Markov processes that are exponentially ergodic in the bounded-Lipschitz norm: Introduction

 In recent times, however, most attention has been paid to non-stationary Markov processes.
 Some classical results on the CLT in this case can be found in \cite{mt93}.
 They involve positive Harris reccurent and aperiodic (discrete-time) Markov chains (or, equivalently, those which are irreducible and ergodic in the total variation norm), for which a drift condition towards petite sets is fulfilled (which guarantees the existence of a suitable solution to the Poisson equation).
-Such requirements are, however, practically unattainable in non-locally compact state spaces (cf. \cite{clt}).
+Such requirements are, however, practically unattainable in non-locally compact state spaces.
 A version of the CLT for a subclass of non-stationary Markov chains evolving on a general (Polish) metric space, based on a kind of geometric ergodicity in the bounded-Lipschitz distance and the `second order' Foster-Lyapunov type condition (where a solution to the Poisson equation is not required) is established in \cite{clt}.
-In the context of processes with continuous time parameter, probably the most general result of this sort to date, but being based on the exponential ergodicity in the Wasserstein distance (additionally, being of a different nature than that assumed in \cite{clt} or \cite{ergodic_pdmp}, which we explain below), is stated in \cite{kom_walczuk} (an analogous result in the discrete-time case can be found in \cite{gulgowski}).
+In the context of processes with continuous time parameter, probably the most general result of this kind to date, but {relying} on the exponential ergodicity in the Wasserstein distance {(additionally, distinct in nature from that assumed in \cite{clt} or \cite{ergodic_pdmp})}, is stated in \cite{kom_walczuk}.
+An analogous result in the discrete-time case can be found in \cite{gulgowski}.

 The results established in this article are mainly inspired by \cite{kom_walczuk}.
-A major motivation for the current study was the inabilty to directly apply the CLT established by T. Komorowski and A. Walczuk \cite{kom_walczuk} to some subclass of piecewise-deterministic Markov processes, at least under (relatively natural) conditions imposed in \cite[Proposition 7.2]{ergodic_pdmp} (see also \cite{dawid-asia, ergodic_prop}).
+A major motivation for the current study was the inability to directly apply the CLT established by Komorowski and Walczuk \cite{kom_walczuk} to some subclass of piecewise-deterministic Markov processes {(PDMPs)}, at least under (relatively natural) conditions imposed in \cite[Proposition 7.2]{ergodic_pdmp} (see also \hbox{\cite{ergodic_prop, dawid-asia}}).

-The problem lies in accomplishing the ergodicity in the sense of condition (H1), employed in \cite{kom_walczuk} (cf. also \cite{gulgowski}), which requires a form of the Lipschitz continuity of each $P(t)$ with respect to the \textit{Wasserstein distance} $d_{\text{W}}$ (see e.g. \cite[p.
-5]{kom_walczuk} or \cite[p.
-26]{ziem} for its definition).
-More precisely, the authors assume the existence of $\gamma>0$ and $c<\infty$ such that for any two probability Borel measures $\mu$ and $\nu$ with finite first moments
+The problem lies in accomplishing the exponential mixing in the sense of condition (H1), employed in \cite{kom_walczuk} (cf. also \cite{gulgowski}), which requires a form of the Lipschitz continuity of each $P(t)$ with respect to the \textit{Wasserstein distance} $d_{\text{W}}$ (see, e.g., \cite[p.
+5]{kom_walczuk} for its definition).
+More precisely, the authors assume the existence of $\gamma>0$ and $c<\infty$ such that for any two Borel probability measures $\mu$ and $\nu$ (with finite first moments) the following holds: